joantolos/swift-tac-toe/README.md

 # Swift-Tac-Toe

 This is a single page application for iOS running on iPhone.
+Just playing with Swift, the programming language for iOS and MacOS.

 ## The game